Mehndi मेहँदी

 (Henna; Natural plant dye that tones hair a copper-dark brown color.
 Also serves as a ceremonial and decorative art form in South Asian weddings.)

-The woman has aged.
+This painting shows that the woman has aged.
 She puts Mehndi in her hair to cover her grays.
 To avoid staining her jewelry, she removes it and places it at her feet.
+Much like the previous painting (Bhumi), the removal of jewelry symbolizes letting go of old beliefs and traditions.

 ORIGINAL PAINTING AND FINE ART PRINTS AVAILABLE NOW